 For your convenience, Palos Animal Hospital is a full-service pet hospital that’s equipped with several in-house capabilities, including internal diagnostics.
 A diagnostic exam is usually recommended when the results of a physical wellness exam indicate signs that a health problem may be present.
 Because our diagnostic services are available in-house, such as cat and dog ultrasounds and x-rays, we can have most results available on the same day of testing.
-Our in-house diagnostic pet services include:
+Our in-house pet diagnostics services include:

 This diagnostic tool is used to safely examine the bones, lungs, abdomen, mouth (teeth and gums), and other areas of the body.
 X-rays can detect fractures, foreign bodies, and a number of other conditions.
 When compared to film radiography, digital radiography images are much more clear, take less time to produce, and require significantly less radiation, making them a safer choice for pets.
 The images can also be shared digitally via email if necessary.